To Top

 The following NFL Playoffs betting tips might help you be on your game as well:

-• Set a limit and stay within it: Think of the NFL Playoffs as three separate weeks and set a betting budget, within your means, for each week.
+• Set a limit and stay within it: Think of the NFL Playoffs as three separate weeks and set a wagering budget, within your means, for each week.
 Start with Wild Card weekend and, if you’re successful, consider adjusting the budget for the Divisional round.
 If not, stick with that same budget you set before the playoffs started, rinse and repeat for the Conference Championships.

-• Bet live: Live NFL betting presents you with a unique opportunity to expand your wagering repertoire, hedge winning bets and possibly make up for poor pregame betting decisions.
+• Bet live: Live NFL betting presents you with a unique opportunity to expand your wagering repertoire, hedge winning wagers, and possibly make up for poor pregame betting decisions.
 If you’re watching the games anyway, you might as well take a look at the live in-play betting markets where you can hedge against tragic upsets, revise a losing betting strategy, and bet on all kinds of in-game props.

 Super Bowl betting

 The NFL Playoffs culminate with the Super Bowl.
-A single championship game for all the marbles means oddsmakers can focus on just two teams and the lines should be stunningly accurate and even harder to bet on than usual.
+A single championship game for all the marbles means oddsmakers can focus on just two teams, and the lines should be stunningly accurate and even harder to wager on than usual.
 Unless one team has proven itself the clear favorite throughout the season, Super Bowl lines should be relatively tight with the best teams in football representing their respective conferences.

 Super Bowl MVP

-You book these wagers at moneyline odds with the quarterbacks on either side generally offering the lowest odds.
-Although, if one team or the other has a running back they’ve been truly dependent on all year long, he may emerge as the betting favorite.
+You book these wagers at moneyline odds, with the quarterbacks on either side generally offering the lowest odds.
+Although if one team or the other has a running back they’ve been truly dependent on all year long, he may emerge as the betting favorite.
 Just keep in mind that a QB has won the award in 30 of 54 Super Bowls.

 Super Bowl betting tips